-- Carrying out enhanced rehabilitation with the application of enhanced rehabilitation measures in selected areas to re-wet peat and slow water movement across the site.
-The site has already developed a mosaic of pioneer cutaway habitats in part. - Optimising hydrological conditions for the development of wetlands, fen, Reed Swamp and wet woodland on shallow cutaway peat, and eventually naturally functioning wetland/peatland habitats. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities in suitable deep residual peat areas. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current peat storage capacity of the bog (locking the carbon into the ground).
+- Meeting conditions of the IPC License. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Optimising hydrological conditions for climate action benefits as part of PCAS.
+This will be achieved via deep peat re-wetting and optimising re-wetting on shallower cutaway areas and eventually naturally functioning wetland/peatland habitats. - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current peat storage capacity of the bog (locking the carbon into the ground).
 It is expected that the bog will have reduced emissions (reduced source) and in time develop its carbon sink function, in part, as some peat-forming habitats develop on site.
-It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 20182021.
+It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 20182021 - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.